 For Preservation projects, WCDA will consider the property's historical vacancy rates on a caseby-case basis and award points in this category accordingly.
 Please provide detail regarding reasons for vacancy rates in Project Narrative and Self-Scoring Narrative.

-Projects located in a city which contains a comparable property with a vacancy rate of greater than 10% will receive up to a negative 100 points.
+Projects located in a city which contains a comparable property (e.g. similar age, size, condition, etc.) with a vacancy rate of greater than 10% will receive up to a negative 100 points.